Cowra

 Cowra (/ˈkaʊrə/) is a town in the Central West region of New South Wales, Australia.
 It is the largest population centre and the council seat for the Cowra Shire, with a population of 8,254.

 Cowra is located approximately 310 m above sea level, on the banks of the Lachlan River, in the Lachlan Valley.
 By road it is approximately 310 km west of the state capital, Sydney, and 189 km north of the nation's capital, Canberra.
 The town is situated at the intersection of three state highways: the Mid-Western Highway, Olympic Highway and the Lachlan Valley Way.

 Cowra is included in the rainfall recorder and weather forecast region for the Central West Slopes and Plains division of the Bureau of Meteorology forecasts.

 History

-Prisoner of War camp
+Prisoner of war camp

 During World War II, Cowra was the site of a prisoner of war (POW) camp.
 Most of the detainees were captured Japanese and Italian military personnel.
 However, in July 1942, Indonesian political prisoners from the Dutch Tanahmerah prison on the Digul river, in West Papua, were transported as "prisoners-of-war" to the Cowra prison camp, at the behest of Netherlands East Indies government-in-exile (with others who were ill being sent to Liverpool).
-These Indonesian prisoners arrived in mid 1942 and were released on 7 December 1943, and subsequent to their release, played an important role in the black bans which effectively frustrated the Dutch reimposition of colonial rule in the Indies.)
+These Indonesian prisoners arrived in mid 1942 and were released on 7 December 1943, and subsequent to their release, played an important role in the black bans that effectively frustrated the Dutch reimposition of colonial rule in the Indies.